12.14.2021

 “I’m aware of what’s going on with their lives,” said Dyer.
 “I look at my notes prior and then reach out to them to check how things are going personally.”

-Dyer said Isaiah is a good example of how he connects with students.
+Dyer said Isaiah is a good example of how he connects with learners.
 He said he often relates to learners through music, sports and common interests.

 “Isaiah loves classic rock.
 So, we talk about music,” said Dyer.
 “I develop personal and authentic connections about common ground.”